People associate France with many things pleasant. The cuisine and the wines for example. Honestly, I do as well.

 Sure, military watch collectors and vintage chronograph aficionados talk for hours about the Type 20 and 21 chronographs for the French air force.
 However, most of them have never heard of brands like LOV or Maty.
 French watches were more likely to change hands from generation to generation rather than from seller to seller.
 So, it’s more likely that they were carefully handled and serviced on time.

 Ever since I started collecting watches, I’ve never heard a bad opinion about a French watch.
-Maybe except certain pin-levers, but this has more to do with the bad reputation of pin-lever movements in general.
+Maybe except for certain pin-levers, but this has more to do with the bad reputation of pin-lever movements in general.

 I believe that French watches are an excellent way for a beginner to start the watch collecting hobby.